ac-tivi-st/blog/content/posts/lets-start-the-project.md

 ## Next Steps

-I'll continue with kubernetes setup for simple project.
+We will continue with development the project.